willfurnass/sheffield_hpc/bessemer/software/apps/bedtools.rst

 Interactive usage
 -----------------
-After connecting to Bessemer (see :ref:`ssh`),  start an interactive session with the :code:`qrshx` command.
+After connecting to Bessemer (see :ref:`ssh`),  start an interactive session with the :code:`srun --pty bash -i` command.

 The latest version of bedtools (currently version 2.29.2) is made available with the command: